ms-iraji/CRBSGAN/README.md

-# CRBSGAN: Consistency-Regularized Bad Semi-Supervised Generative Adversarial Networks
+# Image Classification with Consistency-Regularized Bad Semi-Supervised Generative Adversarial Networks: A Visual Data Analysis and Synthesis

 This repository contains the implementation of the CRBSGAN (Consistency-Regularized Bad Semi-Supervised Generative Adversarial Networks) algorithm for image classification.
 The CRBSGAN algorithm aims to improve the performance of semi-supervised learning by addressing issues such as incorrect decision boundaries and wrong pseudo-labels for unlabeled images.